asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Side note: grain activation

-Let's use this moment to emphasise how grains work.
+Let's use this moment to emphasize how grains work.
 Try navigating to: `/smart-bulbs/made-up-identity` or `/smart-bulbs/xyz123`.
 In both cases you should get:

 ```json
 { "state": "Unknown" }
 ```

 Proto.Custer will activate any grain you send a message to, even the ones you haven't anticipated.
-Sometimes this might require some additional handling, e.g. checking if a given identity is valid, is present in some sort of a database, etc.
+Sometimes this might require some additional handling, e.g. checking if a given identity is valid, is present in some sort of a database, etc. Proto.Actor has a built in mechanism for handling this scenario, see [ClusterKind.WithSpawnPredicate](https://github.com/asynkron/protoactor-dotnet/blob/dev/src/Proto.Cluster/ClusterKind.cs).

 It's important to have this in the back of your head when designing a system using grains.

 ## Communicating between grains

-To present how grains can communicate with each other, we'll create a new grain that will represent a smart house.
+To show how grains can communicate with each other, we'll create a new grain that will represent a smart house.
 It will be responsible for counting how many smart bulbs are on.
 For simplicity, we'll assume there's only one smart house with identity `my-house`.
 Each bulb will report its status to this smart house when it changes.

 ### Creating a new grain